matspike/matspike.github.io/function_and_form/index.md

 # Form and Function in Language Evolution
 This is the course webpage for Matt Spike's 2023 Guided Research course at the universty of Edinburgh.
-All material for this course should be linked here, so if you have any questoins this should be your first point of call.
+All material for this course should be linked here, so if you have any questions this should be your first point of call.

 ## Topics